andiwirz/com.mova-dreame.mower/README.md

 - Return to Dock button pressed
 - Go to Maintenance Point button pressed

 > **How "Mowing completed" fires:** The trigger fires as soon as the mowing session ends — not when the mower physically arrives at the dock.
-Two paths are supported:
+Three paths are supported:
 >
 > - **Natural end / Return to Dock button:** fires when the mower transitions from `mowing` to `returning`.
 The mower is on its way home, but the session is already over.
 > - **"End" button in the Dreame/MOVA app:** fires immediately when the mower transitions from `mowing` to `idle`.
 The mower stays where it is.
+> - **Pause then End:** fires when the mower transitions from `paused` to `idle` after having been mowing.
+The session flag is preserved through the paused state.
 >
 > **Charge-break suppression:** If *Battery → Resume mowing after charging* is enabled and the mower's battery at the `returning` transition is at or below *Battery → Return threshold + 2 %*, the trigger is suppressed — this indicates a mid-session charge break (the mower paused to recharge and will resume automatically).
 The trigger will fire once the full session genuinely ends.